Personal Pronouns in Spanish Grammar

 2nd person | tú vos |

 ¿Y tú qué necesitas?And what do you need?
-Vos tenés razón.you are right. |
+Vos tenés razón.You are right. |

 |